7025 N.Scottsdale Road #302

 Fax : 480-657-7020

-We have compiled a list of places to visit in and around Scottsdale.
+We have compiled a list of places to see while you are visiting Scottsdale.

 We hope this travel menu helps to inform as well as save you some time.

 Here are a few places to see to get you started…..

 The Southwest’s premier 203,000- square foot destination for world-class visual arts.
 Here you will be immersed in culture while viewing popular exhibitions that feature artists such as Rembrandt, Norman Rockwell, Monetand Annie Leibowitz.

 Phoenix, AZ 85004

 MIM offers a shared experience of the history of musical instruments throughout the world.
 The space is bright and open, providing guests with a warm and comfortable environment.
 Guests are given wireless headsets to wear throughout the museum.
 As they approach different displays, they can hear the instruments being played, either solo or as an ensemble.